 Keep skin folds clean to prevent skin infections.
 If infections occur, be sure to see your primary care provider for evaluation.

-Plastic surgery to remove excess skin on areas like the abdomen are sometimes covered by insurance plans.
+Plastic surgery to remove excess skin on areas like the abdomen is covered by some insurance plans, depending on the plan.
 We recommend waiting 12-18 months after surgery before considering these procedures.

 Mindfulness for Eating